geigerzaehler/beets-check/README.md

 If you want to use this plugin you need a development version of beets.

 ```
-pip install git+git://github.com/sampsyo/beets.git@4a6e3f12
+pip install git+git://github.com/sampsyo/beets.git@694150410b
 pip install git+git://github.com/geigerzaehler/beets-check.git
 ```

 If you want to use third-party tools to verify the integrity of your audio files you have to manually install them on your system.
-Run `beet check --list-tools` to see the list of programs that the plugin can use.
+Run `beet check --list-tools` to see a list of programs that the plugin can use.

 Usage